PostHog/posthog.com/contents/product-engineers/product-health-metrics.md

 ![Churn rate](../images/blog/product-health-metrics/churn.png)

 Some products have a naturally high churn, so having a high churn rate isn’t always a bad sign.
-A dramatic increase in churn is a bad sign though.
+A dramatic increase in churn is a bad sign, though.
 It means something has changed significantly with your product and should be investigated.

 ### Daily, weekly, and monthly active users (engagement)